-- Villainous Crossdresser: Sort of—when he finds that he'll have to wade through water to trail Bulma and Krillin for the Dragon Ball and potentially the pirate treasure, he complains that he forgot to pack his bikini trunks in his field kit.
+- Villainous Crossdresser: Sort of — when he finds that he would have have to wade through water to trail Bulma and Krillin for the Dragon Ball and potentially the pirate treasure, he complains that he forgot to pack his bikini trunks in his field kit.

 - Walking Shirtless Scene: After he ditches his uniform to swim through a sea cave.

-- Wolverine Publicity: Let's put it this way: He's the only Red Ribbon Army member who is actually playable in any of the DBZ fighting games (Budokai, Budokai Tenkaichi, etc).
+- Wolverine Publicity: Let us put it this way: He is the only Red Ribbon Army member who is actually playable in any of the DBZ fighting games (Budokai, Budokai Tenkaichi, etc).
 Sure, it was only for one game (Budokai Tenkaichi 3), but the rest of the Red Ribbon Army didn't get playable in any of those games.
-It's probably because he's the only member with any actual powers.
+It is probably because he is the only member with any actual powers.

 - When he fails to stop Goku, Blue himself is essentially executed by Commander Red, who offers to spare his life if he can beat Mercenary Tao, knowing that Blue stands no chance.